-- 5.28 The volume and speed of traffic on village roads is a significant concern to residents of the village.
-Evidence shows the concerns are justified with Vehicle Activated Sign (VAS) records on Main Road and Foxton Road showing excessive traffic speeds and volumes during weeks between 27.08.14 and 04.02.15 which can be found at Appendix 7 of this plan. - 5.29 The village is split by the main road from Harborough to Lutterworth and crossing it is difficult, especially for children and older people.
+- 5.30 The volume and speed of traffic on village roads is a significant concern to residents of the village.
+Evidence shows the concerns are justified with Vehicle Activated Sign (VAS) records on Main Road and Foxton Road showing excessive traffic speeds and volumes during weeks between 27.08.14 and 04.02.15 which can be found at Appendix 7 of this plan. - 5.31 The village is split by the main road from Harborough to Lutterworth and crossing it is difficult, especially for children and older people.
 Requests for a controlled pedestrian crossing and a speed camera in the village have not yet been agreed.
-We understand that some contribution towards a pedestrian crossing will be provided as a part of the section 106 contributions for the SDA. - 5.30 Narrow footpaths and a lack of cycle lanes are also a concern to residents.
-Bramfield and Gartree have no footpaths or cycleways linking them to the village and there is no cycleway to link Lubenham settlements to Market Harborough. - 5.31 Consultation confirms there are concerns about more traffic once the showground and SDA is operational with the link road through the SDA area being used as a by-pass for Market Harborough. - 5.32 Residents are also concerned about road traffic accidents outside Bramfield Park; the lack of upkeep of roads and streetlights at Gartree; a lack of off street parking and dangerous parking in parts of the village and recent cuts to the bus services with further cuts to services possible if services are unviable.
+We understand that some contribution towards a pedestrian crossing will be provided as a part of the section 106 contributions for the SDA. - 5.32 Narrow footpaths and a lack of cycle lanes are also a concern to residents.
+Bramfield and Gartree have no footpaths or cycleways linking them to the village and there is no cycleway to link Lubenham settlements to Market Harborough. - 5.33 Consultation confirms there are concerns about more traffic once the showground and SDA is operational with the link road through the SDA area being used as a by-pass for Market Harborough. - 5.34 Residents are also concerned about road traffic accidents outside Bramfield Park; the lack of upkeep of roads and streetlights at Gartree; a lack of off street parking and dangerous parking in parts of the village and recent cuts to the bus services with further cuts to services possible if services are unviable.

-5.33 To maintain community cohesion in a growing Lubenham, and to encourage higher levels of walking and cycling, severance caused by busy fast roads must be reduced and village streets must be made to feel safer and convenient for residents to use.
+5.35 To maintain community cohesion in a growing Lubenham, and to encourage higher levels of walking and cycling, severance caused by busy fast roads must be reduced and village streets must be made to feel safer and convenient for residents to use.

-The layout of all new residential and business developments in the Neighbourhood Plan area shall incorporate speed reducing design measures with target design speeds (e.g. a maximum 20 mph).
+5.36 Policy LNP09 The layout of all new residential and business developments in the Neighbourhood Plan area shall incorporate speed reducing design measures with target design speeds of a maximum 20 mph.

-The layout of streets and open spaces within and approaching the SDA shall be designed to maximise opportunities for safe pedestrian and cycle access routes for:
+The layout of streets and open spaces within and approaching the SDA shall be designed to maximise opportunities:

+a. for children to walk and cycle safely to school;

-- a) children attending school, and; - b) existing and new residents utilising community facilities and services.
+b. for existing and new residents to access community facilities and services safely on foot and bicycle.

-Proposals for development of the SDA shall provide measures to mitigate the adverse impacts of projected increased traffic levels associated with the SDA passing through the Lubenham main settlement.
+Development of the SDA shall provide measures to mitigate the adverse impacts of projected increased traffic levels associated with the SDA passing through the Lubenham main settlement.
 These mitigation measures shall be proportionate to the impacts of the development and may include (but need not be limited to), a pedestrian/cycle fully controlled crossing point on the A4304, and localised junction improvements.

-New, large scale, business, residential and school developments within the Neighbourhood Plan area shall be required to provide Travel Plans to reduce reliance upon the motor car and encourage alternative modes of travel.
+New business, residential and school developments within the Neighbourhood Plan area shall be required to provide Travel Plans to reduce reliance upon the motor car and encourage alternative modes of travel.